-3.4 Electronic Mail (e-mail), Internet Chat & Social Media
+3.4 Email, Chat & Social Media

-E-mail provides an opportunity to communicate quickly and effectively with a wide range of people and places which have otherwise been beyond the reach of pupils, eg authors, pupils in other localities, etc. As a general rule, the use of email for the curriculum will be managed at a class level, ie one account used for the whole class, however children using the school's learning platform, eSchools, will have access to individual internal email.
+E-mail provides an opportunity to communicate quickly and effectively with a wide range of people and places which have otherwise been beyond the reach of pupils, eg authors, pupils in other localities, etc. As a general rule, the use of email for the curriculum will be managed at a class level, ie one account used for the whole class, however children using the school's learning platform, eSchools, will have access to individual internal messaging.

 Public real-time chat will not be used by individual pupils.
-External social media sites, such as Facebook and Twitter will also not be used.
+External social media sites, such as Facebook and Twitter will also not be used by pupils.